pantsbuild/scie-pants/tools/README.md

 configuration for network options: proxies, credentials and the like.

 The other useful feature of a scie is the ability to run pre-requisite binding commands as install steps needed to support user-facing commands.
-These commands will only ever one once and they can record result information in the form of `<key>=<value>` pairs for future invocations to learn the one-time binding results.
+These commands will only ever run once and they can record result information in the form of `<key>=<value>` pairs for future invocations to learn the one-time binding results.
 The `"pants"` command in the `scie-pants` binary depends on an `install` binding to learn the Path of the Pants venv and that in turn depends on a `configuration` binding